Manan-Khanna05/JARVIS-NOVA/README.md

 ### GitHub Integration

-With built-in GitHub integration, JARVIS-MARK5 allows you to manage your repositories directly from the interface.
+With built-in GitHub integration, JARVIS-NOVA allows you to manage your repositories directly from the interface.

 - **Key Features**:
   - Clone, create, and manage repositories.